-We have limited funds for bursary grants to support travel costs, free school meals, school trips and peripatetic lessons.
-This support is available where the main family income comes from Job Seeker's Allowance, Income Support, Widowed Parent's Allowance, Incapacity Benefit or a State Pension.
-We will also consider applications from students with a low family income.
+We have limited funds for bursary grants to support free school meals, school trips and peripatetic lessons.
+This support is available where the main family income comes from Job Seeker's Allowance, Income Support, Employment and Support Allowance, Widowed Parent's Allowance, Incapacity Benefit or a State Pension.
+We will also consider bursary applications from students with a low family income.
 Full details are available on our website and a copy of the Charging and Remissions Policy is available on request.